Can counterfactual explanations of AI systems' predictions skew lay users' causal intuitions about the world? If so, can we correct for that?: Experiment 1

 Participants estimates for each dependent variable are shown in Figure~\ref{fig: ex1_box_all}.
 To test the effect of group on each dependent variable we initially built three linear mixed-effects models with the random intercept for each participant.
 However, as the distributions of participants estimates were highly skewed (especially for Expectation and Action dependent variables) and as residuals of the linear mixed-effects models were clearly non-normally distributed (see Appendix B), to test for the overall effect of the group we resorted to non-parametric tests.
 We performed a Kruskal-Wallis rank sum test for each dependent variable with the group as a three-level independent variable.
 Participants' expectation estimates were significantly affected by the group they were assigned to (Control, AI Prediction, AI Explanation) for Expectation estimates, $H(2) = 11.9$, $p = .003$, Confidence estimates, $H(2) = 16.1$, $p < .001$, and Action estimates, $H(2) = 27$, $p < .001$.

-We performed post-hoc pairwise comparisons between the three groups using Wilcoxon Rank Sum test (for more details see Table~\ref{tab:pair_ex1} in Appendix A).
+We performed post-hoc pairwise comparisons between the three groups using Wilcoxon Rank Sum test (the false discovery rate for multiple comparisons was controlled using the Benjamini–Hochberg procedure \cite{benjamini1995controlling}; for more details see Table~\ref{tab:pair_ex1} in Appendix A).
 We found that participants' Action estimates were not significantly different between Control and AI prediction groups ($p = .74$), but that there was a significant difference between AI Prediction and AI Explanation ($p<.001$) as well as between Control and AI Explanation ($p<.001$).
 From Figure~\ref{fig: ex1_box_all} we can also see that participants' Action estimates were higher in AI Explanation group compared to the two other groups.
 Figure~\ref{fig: ex1_box} suggests that this effect held across the features/factors and not just overall.
 These results provide support for our main hypothesis, namely that providing CF explanations would affect people's beliefs about how causal are the features in the real world.

 Post-hoc pairwise comparisons with respect to the participants' Expectation estimates showed significant differences between Control and AI Prediction ($p=.03$) as well as Control and AI Explanation ($p=.002$); however, AI Prediction group's and AI Explanation group's estimates were not significantly different, $p=.36$.
-These results support our second hypothesis:~being aware that an AI system is using certain factors/feature to make predictions and knowing what the prediction is affects people's expectation as to how well these features/factors are predicting salary, but that their expectations will not further change upon learning about the CF explanations of the features/factors.
+These results support our second hypothesis:~being aware that an AI system is using certain factors/feature to make predictions and knowing what the prediction is affects people's expectation as to how well these features/factors are predicting salary.
+However, their expectations will not further change upon learning about the CF explanations of the features/factors.
 This also implies that the results regarding participants' Action estimates cannot be explained by the participants' Expectation estimates, providing further support for the claim that CF explanations are affecting people's causal beliefs.